Solar-Helix-Independent-Transport/allianceauth-mumble-temp/README.md

 To enable people to not have to register on auth, ensure you have fully updated `django-esi`
 1. edit your projects `urls.py` file:

-> if should look somehting like this, if yours is different only add the parts outlined below:
+> if should look something like this, if yours is different only add the parts outlined below:
 ```python
 from django.conf.urls import include, url
 from allianceauth import urls